JCVogelsberg/wildlife-tracker/README.md

 =================

-* The Forest Service is considering a proposal from a timber company to clear-cut an old-growth forest of virgin redwood just outside of Portland.
+* The Forest Service is considering a proposal from a timber company to clear-cut an old-growth forest of virgin redwood just outside of Portland, OR.
 Before they give the go-ahead, they need to do an environmental impact study.
 They've asked you and your pair to build an app so that the rangers can report wildlife sightings.

 * Let users CRUD/L (create, read, update, destroy, list) species.